benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 $$ \bar x = \frac{\int_V \tilde x dV}{\int_V dV} \tag{Centroid of Volume}$$

+### Moment of inertia

+**Moment of inertia** = provides resistance against changing the rotational speed of rotating body.
+In a sense, it is analagous of mass in rotational situations.
+Units in form eg. $ lb\cdot in^2 $. dM represents small quantity of mass, and r represents distance of small mass from the axis.

 There are two forms of moment of inertia: mass and area.
 These are often confused, but they are relatively simple to distinguish.

 If someone says "moment of inertia", they are referring to mass, or first moment of inertia.
 This is referred to by I in calculations.

-**Moment of inertia** = provides resistance against changing the rotational speed of rotating body.
-In a sense, it is analagous of mass in rotational situations.
-Units in form eg. $ lb\cdot in^2 $. dM represents small quantity of mass, and r represents distance of small mass from the axis.

 $$ I = \int r^2 dM \tag{Moment of inertia} $$